M.2 SSD hard drive

 Syncing disks.

-After completion, the system will generate a new partition /dev/nvme0n1p1 (p1 indicates the first partition).
+After the operation completes, the system will generate the new partition /dev/nvme0n1p1 (p1 indicates the first partition).

 Use the mkfs.ext4 tool to format the new partition into the EXT4 file system (suitable for most Linux environments):